tanushka-jha23/keep/makefile_exegesis.md

 # Makefile - A Build System

-I love writing code in C. Sometimes, I find it a little hard to write code purely in C when it comes to a big project and when it's about compiling the files of that bigger project it is even more harder.
-Wait!
-Do you know what compilation is?
+Usually, I enjoy writing code in C but sometimes it becomes a little harder to handle and compile so many files all at once.
 ```
     #include <stdio.h>